 Climb out of the the Cère valley and enjoy some fine countryside towards Puy de la Poche and l’Elanceze and an impressive belvedere over the Cantalian Massif.

-Night in Mandailles.
+Night in a 3-star hotel in Mandailles.

 Puy Mary Circular